cloudposse/terraform-yaml-config/README.md

 }
 ```

-### Example of remote maps configurations with importing and deepmerging
+### Example of remote maps configurations with with `import` and deep merging

+In the example, we use two levels of imports,
+and the module deep merges the remote config files `globals.yaml`, `ue2-globals.yaml`, and `ue2-prod.yaml`
+into a final config map.

+See [examples/imports-remote](examples/imports-remote) for more details.

 ```hcl
 module "yaml_config" {